 For a cheap and quick lunch head to the Naschmarkt.
 Pick up some bread, cheese and meat and have a picnic in a nearby park, or if you want someone to do the cooking for you, there are plenty of restaurants available.

 Even if you aren’t picking up lunch, a visit to the Naschmarkt is still fun.
 You can see all the different spices, foods and merchants available.
-On Saturdays there is a flea market if you’re interested in purchasing some gifts.
+On Saturdays, there is a flea market if you’re interested in purchasing some gifts.
 The market is really big and spreads a couple blocks.
 The prices are more reasonable on the Kettenbrückengasse end compared to the Karlsplatz end.
-Also, less tourists which is also nice..
+Also, fewer tourists which is also nice.

 8. Explore Musical History